corgrath/osbcp-css-squasher/README.md

-What is Squicss CSS Optimizer?
+What is SquiCSS Optimizer?
 ========================================

-Squicss CSS Optimizer is simply a clever CSS optimization tool, written in Java, that converts CSS from this:
+Squicss CSS Optimizer is simply a clever CSS optimization tool, written in Java, that converts CSS like this:

 	a {
 		width: 100px;